Jiganesh/Loads-Of-Logic/README.md

     - Sum and Product of Digits in a  Number
     - Reverse A Number
     - Maximize The Number By Swapping Adjacent Two Digits ```Not Yet Solved```

+- dynamic Programming
+    - Print possible Sum for Target using given number as many times possible

 - binarySearch
     - Order Agnostic Binary Search ```Binary Search```